futurice/jalapeno/README.md

   <br>

   <p>
-    Jalapeno is a CLI for creating, managing and sharing spiced up project templates.
+    Jalapeno is a CLI for creating, managing and sharing spiced up templates.
   </p>

   <p>